France's Louis Vuitton sues counterfeit online sellers in China

 The lawsuit comes three months after a U.S. clothing industry group urged the United States Trade Representative (USTR) to blacklist the Taobao website for persistent intellectual property rights violations despite pledges by the e-commerce firm to curb the problem.

 The three defendants were given unspecified criminal sentences in 2014 for selling counterfeit versions of Louis Vuitton goods, the court said.
-(Reporting by Sui-Lee Wee, Additional reporting by John Ruwitch in SHANGHAI; Editing by Keith Weir)
+(Additional reporting by John Ruwitch in SHANGHAI)